seakers/ner/README.md

 - May be assigning more parameters that correspond to certain commands.

 ## To Do
-- Change 'vassar_something' for 'something' when it corresponds
 - May be good to also train it on responses
+- improve design id recognition
+- make it possible to run everything from the terminal

 ## Explanation of every function